The ultimate Irrfan Khan movie watchlist to help you cope

 Paying tribute in the way he would have wanted us to

-You’re ugly crying and we are too.
-By now, we thought 2020 had prepared us for the worst.
-That is, until we received several WhatsApp messages informing us that Irrfan Khan is no more.
+You were ugly crying and we were too.
+We had thought 2020 had prepared us for the worst.
+That is, until we had received several WhatsApp messages informing us that Irrfan Khan was no more.
 Could it be a death hoax?
 We prayed that we were wrong, like the entire country did.

 He had just returned from his two-year-long battle with an neuroendocrine tumour.
-Last month, even as the release of Angrezi Medium ran into problems thanks to COVID-19, we still had a reason to smile: there was an Irrfan Khan movie to look forward to.
+Even as the release of Angrezi Medium ran into problems thanks to COVID-19, we still had a reason to smile: there was an Irrfan Khan movie to look forward to.

 But honestly, it’s difficult to focus.

 The Irrfan Khan movie watchlist for all seasons

 As someone who watches Hindi movies as often as you spot Hailey’s Comet from Earth, my trysts with Bollywood are dominated by Irrfan Khan.
 He’s the insurance policy — even if the script makes me want to play darts with my eardrums and the plot is lost somewhere in the fifth dimension, Khan will conduct a rescue mission, working harder than everyone else without looking like he’s trying at all.

 Piku traces the tempestuous relationships we share with family, especially when it’s time for child to parent the parent.
 Amitabh Bachchan as the constipated grouch will force you to grit your teeth to keep from yelling at the screen.

 Deepika Padukone plays his long-suffering daughter who makes herself insufferable to others.
 It will remind you of those moments after disconnecting from a particularly grating phone call with Ma at 3 pm on a Monday, when you resume work with the delicacy of Godzilla destroying Tokyo.